MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 Here's our solution:
 >
     static func likePost(user: PFUser, post: Post) {
         let likeObject = PFObject(className: ParseLikeClass)
         likeObject[ParseLikeFromUser] = user
         likeObject[ParseLikeToPost] = post
 >
         likeObject.saveInBackgroundWithBlock(nil)
     }

 It is pretty straightforward! the method takes a `PFUser` and a `Post` reference.
 Then it generates a `likeObject` based on these two input parameters and saves it.
+We use `saveInBackgroundWithBlock(nil)` instead of `saveInBackground()` just to make the code more flexible, so it'll be easier to add some error handling in the future.

 ##Deleting Likes